internetarchive/wayback-diff/README.md

 In order for this app to run, the responding web-monitoring-processing server must have a CORS mechanism implemented.
 You can find my implementation of a CORS-enabled web-monitoring-processing server [here](https://github.com/ftsalamp/web-monitoring-processing/tree/cors).

+You also need to have a CORS-enabled browser for this component to work.

 Run the server with the command `yarn start`

 There are two types of URL calls: